Utility that helps with local TCP ports managment. It can find an unused TCP localhost port and remember the association.

 If you’re looking for a temporary port then socket.bind((host, 0)) is your best bet:

 >>> import socket >>> s = socket.socket() >>> s.bind(("", 0)) >>> s.getsockname() ('0.0.0.0', 54485)

 port-for is necessary when you need persistent free local port number.

-port-for is the exact opposite of s.bind((host, 0)) is sense that it shouldn’t return ports that s.bind((host, 0)) may return (because such ports are likely to be temporary reassigned by OS).
+port-for is the exact opposite of s.bind((host, 0)) in the sense that it shouldn’t return ports that s.bind((host, 0)) may return (because such ports are likely to be temporary used by OS).